-“The Truth is, unless you let go, unless you forgive yourself, unless you forgive the situation, unless you realize that the situation is over, you cannot move forward”
+“The Truth is, unless you let go, unless you forgive yourself, unless you forgive the situation, unless you realise that the situation is over, you cannot move forward”

 I am open about my tendency to ‘fall’ for guys who are emotionally unavailable.
 It’s been a decade long pattern that I couldn’t seem to break.
 I liked to think the connection was just too strong, in reality my self-esteem was too low and I stayed in fantasy land for too long.